WordPress/openverse/documentation/meta/media_properties/frontend.md

 **See also:**

 - [UUID4](<https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)>)
+  (Media-originalTitle-notes)=

 #### `originalTitle`

-the raw name of the creative work, as returned by the API
+the raw name of the creative work, as returned by the API (Media-title-notes)=

 #### `title`